Terrestrial biomes are defined by temperature and precipitation.

 exists in hot and dry areas.

 is dominated by grass in tropical areas with moderate rainfall.

 is dominated by grass in temperate areas with moderate rainfall.

 - Deciduous forest

 occurs in temperate areas with sufficient rain to support trees; a cold season causes trees to shed leaves.

-is a savanna-like biome along coastal areas where winter rains support
+(known as Mediterranean in Europe) is found in savanna-like coastal areas where winter rains support

 - Coniferous forest